hjowens/Uchicago_cs_notes/CSNotes/Lecture_8_1-24-24/Lecture_8.md

 Start node -> mark explored and add all connected nodes to frontier -> go to first frontier node -> Mark explored and add all connected nodes to frontier

 Note: frontier and explored should be global variables in this context.

+Look into priority queue module and data structure.